kubeovn/kube-ovn/docs/vpc.md

       nextHopIP: 10.0.1.253
       policy: policySrc
 ```

-For more, VPC provides a more powerful way to configure your Policy-based routing (PBR).you can configure permit/deny and reroute policies with priority on the router by specifying policyRoutes field in Vpc.
+For more, VPC provides a more powerful way to configure your Policy-based routing (PBR).
+You can configure permit, deny or reroute policies with priority on the router by specifying the `policyRoutes` field.

 ```yaml
 kind: Vpc
 apiVersion: kubeovn.io/v1